-The unaudited pro forma condensed combined financial statements have been prepared using the purchase method of accounting with Nasdaq treated as the acquirer, have been prepared in accordance with U.S. GAAP and should be read together with the separate financial statements of Nasdaq and OMX.
+The unaudited pro forma condensed combined financial statements have been prepared using the purchase method of accounting with NASDAQ OMX treated as the acquirer, have been prepared in accordance with U.S. GAAP and should be read together with the separate financial statements of Nasdaq, OMX and PHLX.

-The unaudited pro forma condensed combined financial data is presented for informational purposes only and is not necessarily indicative of the operating results or financial position that would have occurred if the Transactions had been completed during the period or as of the dates for which the pro forma data is presented.
-In addition, the unaudited pro forma condensed combined financial information does not purport to project the future consolidated financial position or operating results of the combined company.
+The unaudited pro forma condensed combined financial data is presented for informational purposes only and is not necessarily indicative of the operating results or financial position that would have occurred if the PHLX acquisition and the Transactions had been completed during the period or as of the dates for which the pro forma data is presented.
+In addition, the unaudited pro forma condensed combined financial data does not purport to project the future consolidated financial position or operating results of the combined company.

-Nasdaq's purchase price for OMX has been allocated to the assets acquired and liabilities assumed based on management's preliminary estimate of their respective fair values.
-Independent valuation specialists assisted Nasdaq's management in the acquisition in determining the fair values of the net assets acquired and the intangible assets.
+The purchase price for PHLX has been allocated to the assets acquired and liabilities assumed based on management's preliminary estimate of their respective fair values.
+Independent valuation specialists assisted NASDAQ OMX's management in the acquisition in determining the fair values of the net assets acquired and the intangible assets.
 The work performed by the independent valuation specialists has been considered by management in determining the fair values reflected in these unaudited pro forma condensed combined financial statements.
 The valuations are based on the actual assets acquired and liabilities assumed at the acquisition date and management's consideration of the independent specialists' valuation work.
-Among the provisions of Statement of Financial Accounting Standards No. 141, "Business Combinations," or SFAS 141, criteria have been established for determining whether intangible assets should be recognized separately from goodwill.
-Statement of Financial Accounting Standards No. 142, "Goodwill and Other Intangible Assets," or SFAS 142, provides, among other guidelines, that goodwill and intangible assets with indefinite lives will not be amortized, but rather are tested for impairment on at least an annual basis.
-The purchase price allocation pro forma adjustments are preliminary, have been made solely for the purpose of providing unaudited pro forma condensed combined financial data and are subject to revision based on a final determination of fair value as soon as possible, but no later than one year from the date of the business combination.
+Among the provisions of Statement of Financial Accounting Standards, or SFAS, No. 141, "Business Combinations," or SFAS 141, criteria have been established for determining whether intangible assets should be recognized separately from goodwill.
+SFAS No. 142, "Goodwill and Other Intangible Assets," or SFAS 142, provides, among other guidelines, that goodwill and intangible assets with indefinite lives will not be amortized, but rather are tested for impairment on at least an annual basis.
+The purchase price allocation pro forma adjustments are preliminary, have been made solely for the purpose of providing unaudited pro forma condensed combined financial data and are subject to revision based on a final determination of fair value as soon as possible, but no later than one year from the date of the PHLX acquisition.

-The accompanying unaudited pro forma condensed combined statement of income does not include (1) any revenue or cost saving synergies that may be achievable through the business combination, or (2) the impact of non-recurring items directly related to the business combination.
+The accompanying unaudited pro forma condensed combined statements of income do not include (1) any revenue or cost saving synergies that may be achievable through the PHLX acquisition and the business combination with OMX, or (2) the impact of non-recurring items directly related to the PHLX acquisition and the business combination with OMX.